Dimensional stability (fabric)

-Dimensional stability (in fabric) pertains to a fabric's ability to maintain its initial size and shape even after undergoing wear and care, which is a desirable property.
-Textile manufacturing is based on the conversion of fiber into yarn, yarn into fabric, includes spinning, weaving, or knitting, etc. The fabric passes through many inevitable changes and mechanical forces during this journey.
-When the products are immersed in water, the water acts as a relaxing medium, and all stresses and strains are relaxed and the fabric tries to come back to its original state.
+Dimensional stability (in fabric) is a fabric's ability to maintain its initial size and shape even after undergoing wear and care, which is a desirable property.
+Textile manufacturing is based on the conversion of fiber into yarn, yarn into fabric, includes spinning, weaving, or knitting, etc., and the fabric passes through many inevitable changes and mechanical forces during this journey.
+When the products are immersed in water, the water acts as a relaxing medium, all the stresses and strains are relaxed, and the fabric tries to come back to its original state.

 The more dimensionally stable a fabric is, the less it is subject to shrinkage.
-Shrinkage is the change of dimensions in textile products when they are washed or relaxed.
+Shrinkage is the change of dimensions in textile products when they are washed (usually in hot water) or relaxed.
 The change is always expressed relative to the dimensions before the exposure of washing or relaxing.
 Shrinkage is also called residual shrinkage and measured in percentage.
 The major cause of shrinkage is the release of stresses and strains introduced in manufacturing processes.

 Significance

 The dimensional stability of textile materials is an important quality parameter.
 Failing and unstable materials can cause deforming of the garments or products.
 Shrinkage is tested at various stages, but most importantly before cutting the fabric into further sewn products and after cutting and sewing prior to supplying the products to buyers and consumers.
 It is a required parameter of quality control to ensure the sizes of the products to avoid any complaints regarding deformation or change in dimensions after domestic laundry.
 The tests are conducted with provided specifications of buyers imitating the same conditions like washing cycle time, temperature and water ratio and fabric load and sometimes top loading and front loading washing machines are chosen to authenticate the test and assurance of the results.
 This procedure provides standard and alternate home laundering conditions using an automatic washing machine.
 While the procedure includes several options, it is not possible to include every existing combination of laundering parameters.
 The test is applicable to all fabrics and end products suitable for home laundering.

 Shrinkage has great significance because any expansion or shrinkage can cause deformation of the product, which could be a severe concern for the end-user, and the brand can lose its reputation.
-Secondly, in the garment-making industry, consumption of the fabric is calculated in yards, so any variance than permissible limits is unacceptable.
+Secondly, in the garment-making industry, consumption of the fabric is calculated in yards, so any variance outside permissible limits is unacceptable.
 Preshrunk fabrics and garments are also available.